Option Pricing with Time-Varying Volatility Risk Aversion: Empirical Analysis

 \subsection{Parameter estimation}

-We estimate HNG model with a time-varying variance risk aversion (SHNG) with three different sets of derivatives, and the three corresponding specifications of \citet{ChristoffersenHestonJacobs2013} (HNG) with constant $\eta$.
-The estimated parameters for these six specifications are reported in Table \ref{tab:JointEstimation}.
-Parameters are estimated by maximizing the joint log-likelihood function for the full sample, which spans the period for the beginning of January 1990 to the end of June 2019.
-The first row the table identifies the specification being estimated in each column.
-HNG refer is the model proposed in \citet{ChristoffersenHestonJacobs2013} and SHNG is the score-driven model proposed in this paper.
-The entries in brackets, {[}VIX{]}, {[}Opt{]}, and {[}VIX+Opt{]}, denotes the derivatives used to estimate the models, the VIX, option prices, or both VIX and option prices.
-Robust standard errors are provided in parentheses below each parameter estimate.\footnote{Following \citet{ChristoffersenHestonJacobs2013}, we impose $\omega$ = 0 in estimation because the non-negativity constraint, which ensures positive variances, is binding.} We also report the persistence of volatility, $\pi^{\ensuremath{\mathbb{P}}}$ and $\pi^{\ensuremath{\mathbb{Q}}}$, under $\mathbb{P}$ and $\mathbb{Q}$, respectively, where $\pi^{\ensuremath{\mathbb{Q}}}=\mathbb{E}^{\mathbb{Q}}[\beta_{t}^{*}+\alpha_{t}^{*}\gamma_{t-1}^{*2}]$ for the SHNG models.
-We also report the value of the components of the log-likelihood (that for returns, and that for derivative prices conditional of contemporaneous returns).
-Some of these likelihood terms can be interpreted as pseudo out-of-sample log-likelihood functions, and we have indicated these with italic font.
-For instance the HNG{[}VIX{]} model is estimated using returns and the VIX, but the estimated model also yields model-based option prices that can be compared with actual option prices.
-The reported log-likelihood for option prices is, in this case, computed with the resulting option pricing errors, which involves estimated the sample variance for the HNG model, and the sample covariance matrix, with constant diagonal elements, for the SHNG model.
-We compute, similarly, the log-likelihood for VIX pricing errors for the model estimated with options prices (and returns).
-The numbers in bold indicate the largest log-likelihood within each row.
+We estimate the model with both constant and time-varying variance risk aversion, CHNG and DHNG, respectively.\footnote{The corresponding results for the Auxiliary structure are presented in the Appendix \ref{subsec:ResultsAuxi}.} Both specifications are estimated using two types of derivative prices, VIX data and the panel of option prices.
+Parameters are estimated by maximizing the joint log-likelihood function for the full sample period from January 1990 to December 2021.
+Each column reports the parameter estimates for the specification listed in the first row of Table \ref{tab:JointEstimation}.
+The type of derivatives, VIX or option prices, used in the estimation is indicated with {[}VIX{]} and {[}Opt{]}, respectively.
+Robust standard errors are give in parentheses below the estimates.\footnote{Following \citet{ChristoffersenHestonJacobs2013}, we impose $\omega$ = 0 in estimation when the non-negativity constraint, which ensures positive variances, is binding.} We also report the implied persistence of volatility under both $\mathbb{P}$ and $\mathbb{Q}$.
+These are given by $\pi^{\ensuremath{\mathbb{P}}}=\beta+\alpha\gamma^{2}$ and $\pi^{\ensuremath{\mathbb{Q}}}=\mathbb{E}^{\mathbb{Q}}[\beta_{t}^{*}+\alpha_{t}^{*}\gamma_{t-1}^{*2}]$, respectively, where the latter simplifies to $\pi^{\ensuremath{\mathbb{Q}}}=\beta^{*}+\alpha^{*}\gamma^{*2}$ for the CHNG model with constant parameters.
+We also report the different terms of the log-likelihood (for returns and different sets of derivative prices).
+Some of these likelihood terms can be interpreted as pseudo out-of-sample log-likelihood values, indicated in italic.
+For instance, the CHNG{[}VIX{]} model is estimated using returns and the VIX, but the estimated model also yields model-based option prices that can be compared with actual option prices.
+The reported pseudo log-likelihood for option prices is evaluated with the resulting option pricing errors that are implicitly used to obtain estimates of $\rho$ and $\sigma_{e}$ for option prices.
+Similarly, we evaluate the log-likelihood for VIX pricing errors for the specifications estimated with option prices.
+In this case, we compute the implied estimate of $\sigma_{e}$ for VIX prices.
+The largest log-likelihood within each row is highlighted in bold.